 Realize that experiencing suffering and dissatisfaction in life is a given.
 Notice that the lack of awareness of the craving for sensual delight, craving to be someone, and the craving to feel nothing are all causes of suffering.
 Notice that greater awareness of the existence of these cravings lessens suffering.
 Work diligently to identify, understand, and tame desires.

 Practice to pause and augment the time between stimulus and response, developing the ability to be comfortable in the middle of uncomfortable situations, accepting with serenity the things you cannot change.
 By doing so you will diminish the number of mindless reactions and increase the number of mindful responses, which all in all will have a positive impact in your life.

 Cultivate the skills of concentration, observation, and investigation in order to grow your wisdom.
 Be awake, alert, attentive, appreciative, and aware, in order to be fully alive.
 Know that the diligent practice will make your life better by, on one hand, taming delusion, ignorance, prejudice, greed, hatred, and violence, and on the other hand, by increasing in you the reservoir of kindness, gentleness, peace, compassion, generosity, patience, love, and forgiveness.

 Be happy!
+And because happy is difficult to be define, at least be happier now than were before.
 Be happier!
 Be joyful!
-Notice how much you demand from yourself, how hard you are on yourself.
+Take inventory of all the demands and notice how much you demand from yourself, how hard you are on yourself.
 Develop some self-compassion and give yourself the gift of rest.
 It’s your birthright.
+Rest.
 You deserve it.

 Cultivate wisdom: wise effort, wise mindfulness, wise concentration, wise assessment, wise discernment, wise understanding, wise intention, wise action, wise speech, and wise livelihood.